alanjds/drf-nested-routers/README.md

 building the *children* URL.

-In the following example, an instance of Nameserver on `/domain/{domain_pk}/nameservers/{pk}` is being informed that de *parent* Domain should be looked up using the `domain_pk` kwarg from the URl:
+In the following example, an instance of Nameserver on `/domain/{domain_pk}/nameservers/{pk}` is being informed that the *parent* Domain should be looked up using the `domain_pk` kwarg from the URL:
 ```python
 # serializers.py
 # (needed only if you want hyperlinks for nested relations on API)